solidiquis/grits/README.md

 Options:
   -p, --pattern <PATTERN>          A regular expression with named captures.
 Can be specified multiple times -t, --template <TEMPLATE>        A template string that defines how to transform a line input.
-See long '--help'
+See long '--help' -r, --require <REQUIRE>          Name of capture that must have at least one match for the output to show.
+Can be specified multiple times
       --line-buffered              Force output to be line-buffered.
 By default, output is line buffered when stdout is a terminal and block-buffered otherwise
   -c, --completions <COMPLETIONS>  Produce completions for shell and exit [possible values: bash, elvish, fish, powershell, zsh]
   -h, --help                       Print help (see more with '--help') -V, --version                    Print version